KristofaJosh/KristofaJosh/README.md

 - Python
 - Django
 - Node
-That was a long list, basically Programming stuff 😉
+uhmm, ...basically Programming stuff 😉

 ### 🔭&nbsp; Goals for 2020
 - Launch a real product with **React Native** and Flutter